KevCui/obashfuscator/README.md

-obashfuscate
+obashfuscator
 ============

-obashfuscate aims to obfuscate Bash scripts: make script unreadable at first glance and still keep it executable without losing any functionalities.
+obashfuscator aims to obfuscate Bash scripts: make script unreadable at first glance and still keep it executable without losing any functionalities.

 ## Why?